 In Magoffin County, KY and most rural or mountain communities of yesteryear, young males typically inherited an inclination toward tool hoarding, do-it-yourself home improvement, shade tree auto repair, improvisational carpentry, i.e. 'cobbling', or in my Father's case, fine woodworking and furniture-building.
 Since I was old enough to swing a hammer, Dad and I have tinkered in the workshop and tackled household fix-it projects together, from making Shaker boxes and lathe-turned wooden bowls, to trash compactor repair and beyond.
 Almost daily in my work, I find myself 'doing something that Dad would do.'

-Although I completed my tour on active duty over 20 years ago, I still credit four short years in the United States Marine Corps ("and Mom") with much of my overall character and life skills.
+Although I completed my tour on active duty almost 25 years ago, I still credit four short years in the United States Marine Corps ("and Mom") with much of my overall character and life skills.
 In the Corps, we learn how to think fast, move fast and make things happen, often with little or nothing to work with and little or no time in which to do it.
 Elevated standards of integrity, professionalism and personal conduct are drilled into us at an impressionable age, which tend to stay with us long after shedding the uniform.
 The sense of pride, purpose and accomplishment that I enjoyed every day in the Service is not always easy to replicate in civilian life, but I never stop trying.